Firefighters are our heroes.

 However, recent reports have shown that firefighters face more risks than what we are aware of.
 Blood tests conducted by Airservices Australia showed that aviation firemen have up to 20 times the normal amount of toxic chemical in their body.
 These chemicals are found to be Per- and Polyfluoroalkyl Substances (PFAS) which are considered by health experts as the new asbestos disaster.
 Exposure to PFAS can cause health conditions like kidney problems, lower birth weights, high cholesterol level, among others.

 Most of the time, firefighters are not even aware of the hazards brought about by toxic fumes.
-And according to a study conducted by the University of Ottawa, these chemicals are mostly absorbed through the skin than by inhalation.
+According to a study conducted by the University of Ottawa, these chemicals are mostly absorbed through the skin than by inhalation.

 Therefore, the best way to protect our firefighters is by protecting properties from fire.
 The less fire they have to put out, the lesser the risk of their exposure to toxic chemicals.